Women’s Studies Certificate Program

 WSCP 81000 – Social Welfare Policy and Planning I

-WSCP 81000 – Social Welfare Policy and Planning Il
+WSCP 81000 – Social Welfare Policy and Planning II

 Social Welfare Policy and Planning II is a seminar style course that builds on the understanding of social policy and planning developed in the first social welfare policy course.
-Students deepen their understanding of social problems and social policy analysis through the exploration of social problem definitions, social problem development and social policy analysis models.
+Students deepen their understandings of social problem development and social policy analysis models.
 The first half of the course explores historical trends in social problem definition and the implications of those definitions on the development of policy responses and analysis.
 The second half of the course focuses on factors that influence the policy making and policy change processes.